multiversx/mx-exchange-sc/dex/pair/safe-price-mechanism.md

 ### Owner-Only Configuration Endpoints

+The Router SC acts as the central hub for safe price configuration.
+Configuration values are stored in the router's storage, and pair contracts read these values directly from the router using external storage reads.

 #### `setSafePriceRoundSaveInterval`

 Set how frequently observations are saved.

-**Available on:**
+**Available on:** Router contract

-- **Router contract**: The Router SC now acts like a Safe Price global hub for general config.
-This function sets the interval for all pairs at once.
+**Storage:** Router contract (pairs read from router's storage via `new_from_address`)

 **Parameters:**
 - `new_interval: Round` - Must be > 0